JSC-4/uBlaze_UART_LED_Counter/README.md

 - The previous project to create a MicroBlaze processor with a UART core is found [here](https://github.com/JSCBLOG/Microblaze_Hello_World)
 - To change the buad rate, this can be done by clicking on the on the USB UART ip core in the block design.
-- Link to Writing Basic Software Application [here](https://github.com/JSCBLOG/MicroBlaze_GPIO/blob/master/Writing%20Basic%20Software%20Application.pdf)
 - Ensure target language is set to VHDL (Settings->General->Target Language), otherwise when creating the IP, the template code will be in Verilog.
 - When connecting the custom IP to the S_AXI_ARESETN signal, make sure any VHDL files, use active low reset (i.e. 0) and not active high, otherwise the code will be stuck in a reset state.
-- If there is external IPs, these can be added to the project repository by clicking Settings->IP->Repository then adding the location.
+- If there any other external IPs, these can be added to the project repository by clicking Settings->IP->Repository then adding the location.

 ## Issues and Bugs

 **DCP Error:**<br/>